sunng87/bason/README.markdown

 =====

 Bason is a Java toolkit to generate [BSON](http://bsonspec.org "bson web site") serializer automatically.
-The mapper class *info.sunng.bason.BasonManager* is generated at compile time which has no nagetive impact on performance (comparing with tranditional reflection way).
+The mapper class configured in bason.properties is generated at compile time which has no nagetive impact on performance (comparing with tranditional reflection way).

 Usage